 crushed or chewed.
 Garlic has been used as an antiseptic, antibacterial, and antifungal

 agent.
-It’s said to help the body resist or destroy viruses and other microorganisms.
+It may help the body resist or destroy viruses and other microorganisms.
+It

 Garlic is also claimed to fight infections.
 It may also build up strength.
 Garlic

 Garlic may also help treat these issues:

 Garlic is available fresh or dried in oral capsule form.
 The enteric-coated capsules